How to write a web design brief

 Who are you?

-- What are you known for?
+• What are you best known for in your industry?

-- What is your vision and mission?
+• What is your brand vision and long-term mission?

 3